-I am a George Gerbner postdoctoral fellow at the Annenberg School for Communication at the University of Pennsylvania.
+I am a postdoctoral fellow at the Political Science Department at the University of Iowa.
+I received my Ph.D. from the Annenberg School for Communication at the University of Pennsylvania.

 My research focuses on how people are affected by political (mis)information and how new media technologies shape politics.
 I draw on surveys, experiments, and large-scale administrative data to answer my research questions.